SoAndSoAnthony/Sprint_Four_Project/README.md

 UPDATE FOR PROJECT REVISION:
 - Even with 'plotly.express' the app does't run.
 HOOWWWW?!?!
 - I've updated the EDA assessment from the inital Jupyter notebook as well as the csv path into the directory, and not from my local machine.
+- As I understand, the config.toml does reside within the .streamlit folder.

+...how can you run this particular program:
+- streamlit run app.py
+ * from there,